 Turnover in the market has been steady with cars being sold at all levels.
 It is interesting to note that a third of the sold cars were priced above £70k.
 From my personal involvement in deals, it is not unusual for a good car to exchange hands at these levels.

 Here’s the breakdown of those sold cars:

-And here are the average asking prices for different odometer readings:
+And the average asking prices for different mileages: